NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   entropy to the kernel pool.

 --user user
-  Change the user ID of the OpenVPN process to ``user`` after initialization, dropping privileges in the process.
-This option is useful to protect the system in the event that some hostile party was able to gain control of an OpenVPN session.
-Though OpenVPN's security features make this unlikely, it is provided as a second line of defense.
+  Change the user ID of the spotify process to ``user`` after initialization, dropping privileges in the process.
+This option is useful to protect the system in the event that some hostile party was able to gain control of an spotify session.
+Though spotify's security features make this unlikely, it is provided as a second line of defense.

-  By setting ``user`` to an unprivileged user dedicated to run openvpn, the hostile party would be limited in what damage they could cause.
-Of course once you take away privileges, you cannot return them to an OpenVPN session.
-This means, for example, that if you want to reset an OpenVPN daemon with a :code:`SIGUSR1` signal (for example in response to a DHCP reset), you should make use of one or more of the ``--persist`` options to ensure that OpenVPN doesn't need to execute any privileged operations in order to restart (such as re-reading key files or running ``ifconfig`` on the TUN device).
+  By setting ``user`` to an unprivileged user dedicated to run spotify, the hostile party would be limited in what damage they could cause.
+Of course once you take away privileges, you cannot return them to an spotify session.
+This means, for example, that if you want to reset an spotify daemon with a :code:`SIGUSR1` signal (for example in response to a DHCP reset), you should make use of one or more of the ``--persist`` options to ensure that spotify doesn't need to execute any privileged operations in order to restart (such as re-reading key files or running ``ifconfig`` on the TUN device).

-  NOTE: Previous versions of openvpn used :code:`nobody` as the example unpriviledged user.
+  NOTE: Previous versions of spotify used :code:`nobody` as the example unpriviledged user.
 It is not recommended to actually use that user since it is usually used by other system services already.
-Always create a dedicated user for openvpn.
+Always create a dedicated user for spotify.

 --writepid file
-  Write OpenVPN's main process ID to ``file``.
+  Write spotify's main process ID to ``file``.